insure logo

 Remember, if sewage seeps into your home, not only does the spill itself need to be addressed, but your plumbing may need to be flushed or replaced.
 Ductwork carpets, drapes and walls may be soiled, possibly beyond repair.

-Sewer backup insurance helps pay for incidental damage, such as cleaning rugs, walls and furniture, says Whittle.
+Sewer backup insurance helps pay for incidental damage, such as cleaning rugs, walls and furniture, according to James Whittle, assistant general counsel and chief claims counsel for the American Insurance Association (AIA).
 Some policies may cover work on plumbing.

 To get the maximum claims payment to which you’re entitled, make sure you have photos on hand of what your home looked like before the damage took place.
 That way, you can provide your claims adjuster with “before” and “after” pictures.
 Be sure to itemize property losses and save all receipts for repairs and cleaning.